ltht-epr/ltht-react/README.md

 Components are built using atomic design principles.
 Each set of components is published as its own npm package (e.g. `@ltht-react/diagnosis-summary` and `@ltht-react/questionnaire`).
 They are also all pooled together into a root package `@ltht-react/root`.

 Related components are have their own sub directory e.g. Clinical related components in `components\clinical`.
-General use components are in `components\styled`
+General use components are in `components\styled`.

-`packages` contains non-jsx based exports and the storybook package which is used for showing examples
+`packages` contains non-jsx based exports and the storybook package which is used for showing examples.

 ## Usage